-State of Decay was developed by Undead Labs and published by Microsoft Studios.
-It was released June 5, 2013 for 1600 MSP.
-A copy was provided for review purposes.
+Sparkle Unleashed was developed and published by 10tons on Xbox One.
+It was released on June 3, 2015 for $7.99.
+A copy was provided by 10tons for review purposes.

 In a competitive market with many games vying for consumer purchase, I can't find a single major fault to Sparkle Unleashed.
 Every feature is well-crafted, and there isn't a wasted step in its motion.
 The graphics are aesthetically pleasing, and the music reminds me that a magical world can exist right at home.
 So can I cut this review short and recommend you buy it right now?
 Not quite.

 Sparkle Unleashed is a puzzle game in which the player shoots colored balls into matching, moving colored balls to remove them from the play area.
 The balls on the field are constantly moving forward and will try to reach an end (that varies per level) to cause the player to lose.
 Some level layouts will feature multiple tracks from which moving balls may appear.
 As you complete levels, you'll eventually reach scripted locations that allow you to choose to upgrade power-ups.
 It's a simple but solid system that invites players to keep, well, playing.

 Mega Coin Squad was developed by Big Pixel Studios and published by Adult Swim Games on Xbox One.
 It was released on May 20, 2015 for $14.99.
 A copy was provided by Big Pixel Studios for review purposes.

 You know you’re playing a special game when you are actually standing up out of your seat and cursing out loud at the creature that just killed you, but you can’t wait to hit continue and try again.
 Mega Coin Squad made me do that — a lot.